 I ended up developing a custom script to run all the tests properly:

-It first validates the configuration, including what benchmarks to run and what binaries to compare.
+- It first validates the configuration, including what benchmarks to run and what binaries to compare.
 It was quite annoying to run into a typo 2 hours into the benchmarks…

-It performs a few warmup rounds before the actual benchmarks.
+- It performs a few warmup rounds before the actual benchmarks.
 This was specially important when using my laptop, since it started to overheat after the first few rounds, degrading its performance.

 I would strongly recommend anyone to get a separate machine to run benchmarks.
 Not only will they be more reliable, but also you will be able to continue working while the benchmarks run.

-Note | The measurements in this article are performed with the new #[repr(C)]
+NOTE: The measurements in this article are performed with the new #[repr(C)]

-specifies, we are on a previous step to actually making the plugins external.
+interface, but the plugins aren’t actually loaded dynamically yet.
+This is because, as the planning specifies, we are on a previous step to actually making the plugins external.
+The final performance will be slightly worse.

-2. Experiments
+Experiments

 We can divide the experiments in two categories:

-For tracking: the change is always going to be a good idea, because it may also clean up the code or make it more robust.
+- For tracking: the change is always going to be a good idea, because it may also clean up the code or make it more robust.
 We just measure its performance impact to report the results and avoid surprises.

-For investigation: the change increases the complexity to explicitly improve performance, so we need to make sure it’s worth our time.
+- For investigation: the change increases the complexity to explicitly improve performance, so we need to make sure it’s worth our time.
 This improvement may occur directly with the change, or indirectly by helping to come up with new optimizations.

 Benchmarking is only essential in the latter, but I thought it would be a great idea in both cases.
 That way, I can write up a report like this article, explaining the improvements I worked on.

-2.1.
 Type conversions

-had found when trying to convert external types to the C ABI.
-In short, there
+The most important performance concern in the first version of the plugin system had to do with the issues I had found when trying to convert external types to the C ABI.
+In short, there was an existing type named Value

-fix was to create the copy PdkValue
+My temporary fix was to create the copy PdkValue

 , and convert to Value

-going through the FFI boundary.
+and back when going through the FFI boundary.
 PdkValue

-making it quite easy to implement in contrast.
+was only used for the plugin system, making it quite easy to implement in contrast.

 An obvious experiment was to fix this problem properly by making Value